 In practice this means that the outcome of the unbiased and unrestricted analysis of the financial instruments available on the market could occasionally result in the firm recommending its own products.
 However, if the outcome is that the firm routinely recommends its own products or if there appears to be a systematic bias to advise clients to invest in its own products, the firm would most likely have problems in demonstrating the provision of advice on an independent basis.
 In such a case ESMA expects the firm to do thorough internal assessments determining if and to what extent clients' interests are or could be affected.
-Such an internal assessment should at least consider information on how the firm assessed and compared financial instruments which are issued or provided by the firm itself or by entities having close links versus a sufficient range of financial instruments available on the market.
+Such an internal assessment should at least consider information on how the firm itself or by entities having close links versus a sufficient range of financial instruments available on the market.
 Also it should make clear the factors the assessment has been based upon and which factors determined the outcome.
 The firm should be able to provide this analysis to its clients and on request to the supervisory authority.